TxSSC

 The Downside…

-Previously, predators had to be in the same place as the victim to hurt them, but instant access to the internet has changed that.
+Previously, predators had to be in the same place as the victim to harm them, but instant access to the internet has changed that.
 Now, as connected members of the global village, our entire lives happen online with no training or history to guide us.
-The internet is not bad, but like any tool, it can be used for good or evil.
+The internet, like any tool, can be used for good or evil.
 Right now, it is a predators’ paradise.
 Parents and trusted adults want to believe children are safe when they are home, but predators can access anyone at any time and in any location thanks to the internet.

 With age and experience comes wisdom.
-Part of that wisdom is recognizing that there is a vast world of knowledge and expertise out there, and you only know a portion of it.
-That is where some parents and trusted adults are coming from when they talk about knowing more than you and to beware, for example, of predators online.
-It comes from a place of experienced-adult-understanding that there is so much more knowledge and experience that you have yet to possess.
-Although you may know more than some adults about the internet, adults know more about the dangers that are on the internet.
-While you can help adults understand the internet better, it is important to recognize that you have more to learn from adults before you become one yourself, and that you are sometimes making decisions based on cognitive biases, and without real-world exposure and experience.
+Part of that wisdom is recognizing there is a vast world of knowledge and expertise out there, and you only know a portion of it.
+That is where parents and trusted adults are coming from when they talk about knowing more than you and to beware, for example, of predators online.
+It comes from a place of experienced-adult-understanding that there is so much more wisdom that you have yet to possess.
+Although you may know more than some adults about the internet, adults know more about the dangers of the internet and the world.